qw9002/dotfiles/Q&A.md

 $ #  --prefix=/where/you/want # defaults to /usr/local
 $ ./configure
 $ make
-$ make install # may require extra privileges depending on where to install
+$ # may require extra privileges depending on where to install
+$ make install
 ```

 ### docker